maarten-pennings/howto/c64functions/readme.md

  7
 ```

+As a side effect of such a call, a snapshot of the stack is made.
+In the next sections, we analyze the BASIC program and variables
+and then the stack snapshot.

 ### Hex dump BASIC program

 For analysis, we print three pointers: start of BASIC program (2049 or $0801),